 Most medicines are safe to take while you are breastfeeding because they don't pass into your breast milk.
 Even if the medicine does enter your milk, it is usually in such a small amount that it won't affect your baby.

-Before your doctor prescribes a medicine for you, make sure they know you are breastfeeding.
+Before your doctor prescribes a medicine for you, make sure they know you are breastfeeding, and ask them to check and discuss with you any information about continuing to breastfeed while taking this medication.

 Breastfeeding mothers rarely have to stop breastfeeding due to taking medicine.
 However, it is important you get advice from your doctor or pharmacist.
 They will help you to weigh up the risks and benefits of taking the medicine with any risks for your baby.